 Our goal is to strive for excellence in every aspect of care that we provide in order to improve the overall outcomes and quality of life in all of our patients with gastrointestinal diseases.

-UofL Brown Cancer Center provides the highest level of clinical cancer care in the region, access to the latest cancer research, and the benefits of a team-focused, multidisciplinary approach led by a nurse navigator.
+UofL Brown Cancer Center provides the highest level of clinical cancer care in the region, access to the latest cancer research, and the benefits of a team-focused, multidisciplinary approach coordinated by a nurse navigator.

 We mean that the clinical plan for each patient is:

 Customized – you are not a case; you are a patient, and each individual’s care is tailored to the needs of the patient